 You will be notified immediately in the event that the class you are scheduled to teach is canceled due to low enrollment.

 PAYCHECKS

-Your paycheck will be direct-deposited in your bank account on the last day of each month.
+Your paycheck will be direct-deposited in your bank account on the 15th day of each month, unless the 15th falls on a holiday or weekend.

 COLLEGE REQUIRED TRAINING